DataDog/integrations-core/activemq/README.md

 The ActiveMQ check does not include any metrics at this time.

 ### Events
-The Activemq check does not include any event at this time.
+The Activemq check does not include any events at this time.

 ### Service Checks
 **activemq.can_connect**: